 All pots should have drainage holes at the bottom or sides so excess water can drain out and roots won't get waterlogged.
 A self-watering planter has a built-in water reservoir to help ensure roots have access to a consistent supply of moisture.

 The style of pot should suit your home (much as you like the looks of a rustic Mexican pot, it might not be the best choice if you live in a white colonial home with a bluestone patio).
-If you already have a color scheme in mind for your plants, make sure the pot you select will complement these colors.2.
-Select Plants with Three Different Habits
+If you already have a color scheme in mind for your plants, make sure the pot you select will complement these colors.

 As a general rule, planters look best when you select one plant that has a vertical habit (phormium, canna, calla, pennisetum, fuchsia gartenmeister), two or more with a horizontal, weaving habit (heliotrope, osteospermum, petunia, coleus, impatiens) and one or more with a cascading habit (nemesia, helichrysum, ipomoea, calibrachoa).

 You can choose two different kinds of plants to play the same role (two cascading plants, for instance).
-When you are at the garden center, stand the plants next to one another and try to imagine how they will interact later in the summer when they're four to 10 times larger.3.
-Select a Variety of Colors, Textures and Leaf Shapes
+When you are at the garden center, stand the plants next to one another and try to imagine how they will interact later in the summer when they're four to 10 times larger.

 Foliage color provides another opportunity to blend or contrast.
 Experiment with foliage:

 You can also combine different foliage textures: the shiny leaves of cannas, phormium and New Guinea impatiens and the felted leaves of Helichrysum petiolare, heliotrope or a dark-leaved coleus, such as 'Felix.'
 And don't forget leaf shape.
-Contrast the broad leaves of canna or strobilanthes with the sword-like leaves of phormium or the finely textured foliage of verbena or calibrachoa (million bells).4.
-Use a Soil Mix Formulated for Containers
+Contrast the broad leaves of canna or strobilanthes with the sword-like leaves of phormium or the finely textured foliage of verbena or calibrachoa (million bells).

 Loose and well-aerated soil is what your container-grown plants want; moisture-retentive yet well-drained; easy for roots to penetrate.
 Our Container Mix has been specially formulated to address these needs.
 It is comprised of ground sphagnum peat, vermiculite and sifted compost.
 If you make your own blend, just use a combination of these same ingredients.
 Garden soil is much too dense for container growing.

 Use fresh soil every year to ensure good aeration.
 Old soil gets compacted after a season of daily watering.
 Fresh soil will also prevent disease and pest problems that might otherwise linger from a prior year.
 Frequent fertilizing can also leave behind a residue of fertilizer salts in the soil that would inhibit healthy root growth.
 The price of fresh soil is a fraction of what you'll invest in plants.
-It's well worth the $5-10 to ensure a long season of healthy growth and abundant blooms.5.
-Water and Fertilize.
-Water and Fertilize.
+It's well worth the $5-10 to ensure a long season of healthy growth and abundant blooms.

 The most effective thing you can do to improve the appearance of your container-grown plants is to fertilize them three to four times a week.
 In most cases you will be planting into a nutrient-free growing medium and then expecting your plants to survive on a diet of nothing but air and water.
 No wonder they look pathetic after you've starved them for two or three months!